apostrophecms/docs/docs/guide/webpack.md

 However, sometimes we want to extend the way webpack processes our frontend code, specifically in two ways:

-* By changing webpack's rules (the webpack configuration) via "extensions," or
+* By changing the webpack rules (the webpack configuration) via "extensions," or
 * By breaking up the bundle into two or more files, to be loaded only on pages that really require them ("extra bundles").

 This guide covers how to address both situations.